TenHam3/CS-2813/README.md

 We can use the following method to define a function with the natural numbers as its domain:

-- Specify
+- Specify the value of the function at zero
-- asdf
+- Give a rule for finding its value at any integer from its values at smaller integers

-asdf
+Such a definition is called recursive or inductive definition

 ### Recursively Defined Sets